 More information on childhood ALL treatment

 Side effects are the unwanted effects of blood cancer treatment.
 Children have different responses to treatment and may not get every side effect.
-If your child has side effects, tell your healthcare team as they should be able to help.
+If your child has side effects, tell your hospital team as they should be able to help.

-Learn more about childhood ALL side effects
+Learn more about the side effects of treatment for childhood leukaemia.

 Find out about the prognosis for childhood ALL